 - Digital Receptor Holding Devices

-- A huge amount of data can be stockpiled in compressed size drives.
-This is because of the digital micro-storage technology.
+- A huge amount of data can be stockpiled in compressed-size drives.
+This is because of digital micro-storage technology.

 - Digital dental images are easier to transfer.
 It can be easily stored in the form of electronic patient records.